holoviz/panel/doc/how_to/test/pytest.md

-# How to test data apps with Pytest
+# Test Applications with Pytest

 Testing is key to developing robust and performant applications.
-You can test Panel data apps using Python and the test tools you know and love.
+This how-to will take you through setting up basic pytest based unit tests for an application.

-Before we get started, you should
+Before we get started, make sure you have installed the required dependencies:

 ```bash
 pip install panel pytest pytest-benchmark